ewasm/testnet/clang.md

 through the experimental LLVM backend.
 Unfortunately, it is a tedious and poorly documented process.
-This document aims to alleviate some of this tedium with a step-by-step tutorial to compile some basic C code to WAST format using LLVM, as well as provide instructions for building the toolchain.
+This document aims to alleviate some of this tedium with a step-by-step tutorial to compile some basic C code to wast format using LLVM, as well as provide instructions for building the toolchain.

 ## Dependencies

 - LLVM + Clang: Must be built with the experimental WebAssebmly backend enabled
-- Binaryen: Needed to convert the `.s` output of LLVM's backend to WAST
+- Binaryen: Needed to convert the `.s` output of LLVM's backend to wast

 Instructions for installing these necessary components follow.